1. Accommodation Fee Setting

 St George’s, University of London (SGUL) sets the accommodation fee chargeable for all students resident at Horton Halls of Residence.

-The SGUL accommodation fee is approved by the Finance Committee each year.
+The SGUL accommodation fee is approved by the Executive Board each year.
 The cost and the associated payment schedule are advertised to students prior to signing their accommodation licence and their subsequent enrolment.
 This enables students to plan the financing of their accommodation before enrolling at SGUL.

 Students are, therefore, aware of their projected financial obligations to SGUL before they sign the licence agreement pertaining to their allocated room at the halls of residence.